sdc-china/IDA-doc/_posts/2018-05-07-snapshot-comparison-snapshot-merge-report.md

 ![][merge-report-script-original-click]{:width="60%"}

+## Undo All Changes

+Click the **Undo All Changes** button, all the scripts changes will be reverted.

+![][merge-report-script-undo-all-button]

 ## Push and Revert

-Click the ![][merge-report-artifact-report-push]{:width="10%"} button, and an alert window will show as below.
+Click the ![][merge-report-artifact-report-push]{:width="10%"} button, if there are any scripts update changes, an alert window will show as below.
 Click **OK**, and all the changes in this artifact will be pushed to the BAW server.

 ![][merge-report-artifact-report-push-alert]{:width="60%"}

+Click the ![][merge-report-artifact-report-push]{:width="10%"} button, if there is no scripts update changes, an alert window will show as below.
+Click **OK**, the artifact will be overwrite in the BAW server.

+![][merge-report-artifact-report-push-overwrite-alert]{:width="60%"}

 After pushed successfully, the ![][merge-report-artifact-report-revert]{:width="10%"} button will show.
 Click the ![][merge-report-artifact-report-revert]{:width="10%"} button, and an alert window will show as below.
 Click **OK**, and all the changes will be reverted.

 ![][merge-report-artifact-report-revert-alert]{:width="60%"}

 [merge-report-overview]: ../images/snapshot-comparison/merge-report-overview.png
 [merge-report-menu-add]: ../images/snapshot-comparison/merge-report-menu-add.png
 [merge-report-menu-update]: ../images/snapshot-comparison/merge-report-menu-update.png
 [merge-report-menu-delete]: ../images/snapshot-comparison/merge-report-menu-delete.png
 [merge-report-menu-filter]: ../images/snapshot-comparison/merge-report-menu-filter.png
+[merge-report-menu-filter-user]: ../images/snapshot-comparison/merge-report-menu-filter-user.png
 [merge-report-artifact-report]: ../images/snapshot-comparison/merge-report-artifact-report.png
 [merge-report-artifact-report-top]: ../images/snapshot-comparison/merge-report-artifact-report-top.png
 [merge-report-artifact-report-push]: ../images/snapshot-comparison/merge-report-artifact-report-push.png
 [merge-report-artifact-report-revert]: ../images/snapshot-comparison/merge-report-artifact-report-revert.png
 [merge-report-artifact-report-push-alert]: ../images/snapshot-comparison/merge-report-artifact-report-push-alert.png
+[merge-report-artifact-report-push-overwrite-alert]: ../images/snapshot-comparison/merge-report-artifact-report-push-overwrite-alert.png
 [merge-report-artifact-report-revert-alert]: ../images/snapshot-comparison/merge-report-artifact-report-revert-alert.png
 [merge-report-script-all-buttons]: ../images/snapshot-comparison/merge-report-script-all-buttons.png
 [merge-report-script-left-arrow]: ../images/snapshot-comparison/merge-report-script-left-arrow.png